A Self-Guided Walk in Ashfield

-This week it is back to the Inner West of Sydney, to the suburb of Ashfield.
-My research has me on the lookout for parks, historic buildings and a cultural mix.
-I wonder what else I will find in this historic Sydney suburb.
+My research on the Sydney suburb of Ashfield has me on the lookout for parks, historic buildings and a cultural mix.
+I wonder what else I will find in this historic suburb in Sydney’s Inner West.

 I recognise the word “Polski”.
 The door slides open.
 That’s all the invitation I need.
 The Asian man behind the counter laughs when I ask if he speaks Polish, and then rattles off a couple of words.
 My husband speaks Polish and I recognise “do widzenia” (good bye) and “dziękuję” (thank you).

 People come to Ashfield from far afield to buy their Polish groceries.
 The Polish church is up the road and there’s a Polish doctor nearby.
 I buy horseradish for my husband and leave smiling.
 These encounters invigorate me and make my walks worthwhile.